 Income Equality By Country

 What does all this mean?
-I let you draw your own conclusions, but it is worth asking: Should the CEO make more in one day than an employee makes in an entire year?
+I let you draw your own conclusions, but it is worth asking: Should CEOs make 287 times more money than their workers??

 Get your copy of his latest book entitled Obvious Conclusions, stories of a Midwestern emigrant influenced and corrupted by many years living in San Francisco and abroad.
 It just received its first outstanding review "...reminiscent of David Sedaris or Augusten Burroughs" on Amazon UK.